alaherma/TZM_Mexico_chapter/_posts/2018-08-04-becoming_tzm.md

 layout: post
 ---

-Sometimes the slightest things change the directions of our lives, the merest breath of a circumstance, a random moment that connects like a meteorite striking the earth.
+>Sometimes the slightest things change the directions of our lives, the merest breath of a circumstance, a random moment that connects like a meteorite striking the earth.
 Lives have swiveled and changed direction on the strength of a chance remark.
-- Bryce Courtenay
+>- Bryce Courtenay

 ##### Responsibility